tretre91/Mini-C/README.md

 minic prog.c
 ```

-By default, the output program is sent on standard output, you can use option `-o` to send it to a file, the full list of options can be seen with the command
+By default, the output program is sent on standard output, you can use the `-o` option to send it to a file, the full list of options can be seen with the command
 ```
 minic --help
 ```

-The output format is WebAssembly's [textual format](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format), the output file can then be compiled to the binary format using the wat2wasm tool from [the WebAssembly binary toolkit](https://github.com/WebAssembly/wabt#wabt-the-webassembly-binary-toolkit).
+The output format is WebAssembly's [textual format](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format), the generated file can then be compiled to the binary format using the wat2wasm tool from the [WebAssembly binary toolkit](https://github.com/WebAssembly/wabt#wabt-the-webassembly-binary-toolkit).

 ## Executing a program